 What grades are most appropriate for a school field trip?

 The Mob Museum is best suited for students grade 6 or higher.

 A few exhibits contain graphic images and/or the use of profanity.
 Our Guest Services staff will alert you to these exhibits.

-What does my field trip to the Mob Museum entail and how does the arrival process work?
+What does my field trip to The Mob Museum entail and how does the arrival process work?

-Upon arrival, a staff member in our Guest Services Department will board the bus to make the initial greeting.
+Upon arrival, a staff member in our Education Department will board the bus to make the initial greeting.
 Next, each student, instructor and chaperone will be given a colored wristband to be put on before entering the Museum.
 To prevent crowding in the Museum lobby, each student will be numbered into a group.
 Students will enter the Museum once their group number is called and proceed to the 3rd floor where the self-guided tour begins.

 Is there a parking fee for buses?

 May I visit the Museum prior to coming with my students?

 Yes, teachers with a valid district ID may visit the Museum to prepare for a school field trip free of charge.
 However, any additional guests will be charged a full-price ticket.